-Notwithstanding anything to the contrary in section 5.2, the State agrees to provide the Tribe with an annual credit for up to forty percent (40%) of the payments otherwise due under section 5.2 for the following:
+Notwithstanding anything to the contrary in section 5.2, the State agrees to provide the Tribe with annual credits for up to sixty percent (60%) of the payments otherwise due under section 5.2 for the following:

-- (a) Payments by the Tribe to the County of Amador and local jurisdictions operating facilities or providing services within the County for purposes of improved fire, law enforcement, public transit, education, tourism, and other services and infrastructure improvements intended to serve off-reservation needs of County residents and not otherwise required by section 11.
-Such payments shall be subject to approval by the County or local jurisdiction in the County.
-At least twenty percent (20%) of the annual credits authorized by this section 5.3 shall be utilized for the purposes described in this subdivision (a); - (b) Payments by the Tribe to reimburse Amador County for any loss of sales tax revenues to the County that would otherwise be due for retail sales at the Tribe's Gaming Facility or transient occupancy tax at the Tribe's hotel if it was not located on Indian lands.
-Such reimbursements shall be subject to approval by the County; - (c) Payments to support operating expenses and capital improvements for non-tribal governmental agencies or facilities operating within Amador County;
+- (a) Payments by the Tribe to the County and local jurisdictions operating facilities or providing services within the County for purposes of improved fire, law enforcement, public transit, education, tourism, and other services and infrastructure improvements intended to include serving off-reservation needs of County residents, and not otherwise required by section 11.0.
+Such payments shall be subject to approval by the State or State Designated Agency.
+At least twenty percent (20%) of the annual credits authorized by this section 5.3 shall be utilized for the purposes described in this subdivision (a); - (b) Non-gaming related capital investments and economic development projects by the Tribe on or off tribal trust lands that the State or State Designated Agency agrees provides mutual benefits to the Tribe and the State because, for instance, they have particular cultural, social or environmental value, or diversify the sources of revenue for the Tribe's general fund;

-- (d) Non-gaming related capital investments and economic development projects by the Tribe on tribal trust lands that the State or State Designated Agency agrees provides mutual benefits to the Tribe and the State because, for instance, they have particular cultural, social or environmental value, or diversify the sources of revenue for the Tribe's general fund; - (e) Investments in, and any funds paid to the State in connection with, renewable energy projects that, in part, serve the Gaming Facility, to include facilities that incorporate charging stations for electric or other zero-emission vehicles that are available to patrons and employees of the Gaming Facility.
-For purposes of this subdivision (e), "renewable energy projects" means projects that utilize a technology other than a conventional power source, as defined in section 2805 of the Public Utilities Code, as may be amended, and instead uses as a power source biomass, geothermal, small hydroelectric, solar, or wind, as those power sources are defined in section 1391, subdivision (c), of title 20 of the California Code of Regulations, as may be amended from time to time; the power source must not utilize more than twenty-five percent (25%) fossil fuel; and "facilities" shall include but not be limited to, parking areas, parking garages, and refueling stations.
-To address changes in technology, the State and the Tribe may meet and agree that specified projects and facilities meet the intent of this subdivision; and - (f) Payments (not including direct or indirect state or federal funding) to support capital improvements and operating expenses for facilities within California that provide health care services to tribal members, Indians, and non-Indians.
+- (c) Investments by the Tribe and any funds paid to the State (not including direct or indirect state or federal funding) in renewable energy projects that, in part, serve the Gaming Facility or any improvements incorporating renewable energy technology on real property owned by the Tribe, or its members and lineal descendants, and projects that incorporate charging stations for electric or other zero emission vehicles that are available to patrons and employees of the Gaming Facility, and the Tribe, its members and lineal descendants.
+For purposes of this subdivision (c), "renewable energy project" means a project that utilizes a technology other than a conventional power source, as defined in section 2805 of the Public Utilities Code, as it may be amended, and instead uses as a power source biomass, geothermal, small hydroelectric, solar, or wind, as those power sources are defined in section 1391, subdivision (c), of title 20 of the California Code of Regulations, as they may be amended.
+The power source must not utilize more than twenty-five percent (25%) fossil fuel; - (d) Payments (not including direct or indirect state or federal funding) to support capital improvements and operating expenses for facilities within California that provide health care services to tribal members, Indians, and non-Indians; - (e) Investments by the Tribe and any funds paid to the State (not including direct or indirect state or federal funding) in water treatment or conservation projects that, in part, serve the Gaming Facility or any improvements incorporating water conservation or treatment technology on real property owned by the Tribe, or its members and lineal descendants; and, - (f) Providing general welfare benefits for, among other things, educational, healthcare, cultural or vocational purposes, to nonenrolled members of the Tribe and other Native Americans in the community.